danielsaidi/Sheeeeeeeeet/Readmes/ActionSheet.md

 }
 ```

-The sheet will be presented according to the sheet's configuration, presenter and apperance.
+The sheet will be presented according to the sheet's configuration, presenter and appearance.

 ## Custom types